 Break the Fast? - or - No Breakfast?

-Intermittent fasting is a pattern of eating that alternates between periods of water fasting and non-fasting - eating.
+Intermittent fasting is a pattern of eating that alternates between periods of fasting and periods of feeding/eating.
 There is evidence that fasting is beneficial for health and longevity.

 Fasting, in general, triggers the activation of processes that promote health, keep diseases at bay, and hold out the promise of a longer, more vibrant life.

-Nevertheless...
-From research and personal experience Fasting can indeed be an effective way to drop unwanted pounds.
+From research and personal experience fasting is indeed an effective way to drop unwanted pounds.

 Intermittent fasting implies, to stop food intake for at least 12-20 hours in a day, at least one or two days each week – up to making it a daily practice.